larsid/covid-monitor/README.md

 ```

 ## Running the Project

+In the project directory, you can run:

 ### Development server
 ```bash
 npm start
 ```
-The application becomes available at [http://localhost:3000](http://localhost:3000) with hot reload enabled.
+This command runs the app in development mode.
+Open [http://localhost:3000](http://localhost:3000) in your browser with hot reload enabled.
+The page will reload if you make edits.
+You will also see any lint errors in the console.

 ### Tests
 ```bash
 npm test
 ```
 Launches the test runner in interactive watch mode, reporting errors and suggested fixes.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Production build
 ```bash
 npm run build
 ```
 Generates the optimized production bundle in the `build` directory, ready for deployment.
+It correctly bundles React in production mode and optimizes the build for the best performance.
+The build is minified and the filenames include the hashes.
+Your app is ready to be deployed!
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can’t go back!**

+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point you’re on your own.

+You don’t have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Project Structure
 ```